theluqmn/dispatches/_posts/2025-11-23-introducing-dispatches.md

 date: 13th November 2025
 ---

-Meet Luqman's Dispatches - the new blog, but cooler.<!--more-->
+Meet Luqman's Dispatches - the new, cooler blog.<!--more-->

 2025 is **the year of overhauls and changes** - I've published two posts in the topic of a blog overhaul alone, I switched to a new school, and change is happening at an alarming rate.
 I'm not sure what caused the overhauls, perhaps I am changing too quickly to the point where my identity is corroding away?
 Not entirely sure.
 Regardless, Dispatches was developed to be a long-term solution, utilising every technical and aesthetical feature that I need and want for a polished, functional blog website.